Anthony Julius: Activities

 Julius is a commercial litigator.
 He is a specialist in the fields of defamation, international trade disputes, and media law.
-He has been a solicitor advocate since at least 2001,[4] which allows him to act as a barrister in so far as he can now appear in the High Court and the Court of Appeal.
+He has been a solicitor advocate since at least 2001, which allows him to act as a barrister in so far as he can now appear in the High Court and the Court of Appeal.

 He was selected by Diana, Princess of Wales, as her legal representative when she divorced Charles, Prince of Wales, in 1996.
 He was vice-president of the Diana, Princess of Wales Memorial Fund, until it closed in 2012.
 He was one of the charity's founding trustees and its first chairman until 1999.

 He represented Deborah Lipstadt, successfully defending her in Irving v Penguin Books and Lipstadt, with Richard Rampton QC, against a libel suit brought against her by the Holocaust denier David Irving.
 Lipstadt and her publishers were vindicated by the judge's ruling in April 2000.
 A feature film about the case, Denial, with Andrew Scott playing Julius, was released in 2016.

 Julius is legal advisor to the Foundation of Jewish Heritage.

-He has written a number of books on various topics, outlined below, including his PhD thesis, in which he charged T. S. Eliot with antisemitism.
-He is writing his fifth book, on censorship of the arts in liberal democracies, which is due for release in 2020.